planety/prologue/docs/faq.md

 # FAQ

-(1). `Prologue` supports two HTTP server: `httpx` and `asynchttpserver`.
-The default HTTP server is `httpx`.
+(1). `Prologue` supports two HTTP server: `httpbeast` and `asynchttpserver`.
 If you are in Linux or MacOS, use `--threads:on` to enable the multi-threads HTTP server.
-If you are in windows, `threads` can't speed up the server.
+If you are in windows, `threads` should not be used.
 You can use `-d:usestd` to switch to `asynchttpserver`.

 (2).
 If you want to benchmark `prologue` or release you programs, make sure set `settings.debug` = false.